|

 ./Build automake

-This will make sure that your Makefile.am
+This will make sure that your Makefile.am files

-can be processed by automake
+can be processed by automake.

 If no errors result,